node-m2m/m2m/Readme.md

 m2m is a client module for machine-to-machine communication framework  [node-m2m](https://www.node-m2m.com).

-The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, IoT network gateways, business workflow automation and many others.
+The module's API is a FaaS (Function as a Service) also called "serverless" making it easy for everyone to develop applications in telematics, data acquisition, process automation, IoT network gateways, workflow orchestration and many others.

-Each user can create multiple client applications accessing multiple remote devices/servers through its user assigned device *id's*.
+Each user can create multiple client applications accessing multiple remote devices/micro servers through its user assigned device *id's*.

 Access to remote devices/servers is restricted to authenticated users only.
 Communications between client and device/server applications are fully encrypted using TLS protocol.

 To use this module, users must create an account and register their devices with [node-m2m](https://www.node-m2m.com).